vizziv/LaTeX-prelude/README.md

 Loads the alrogithm package and slightly tweaks algorithm formatting

-- Passes the value of `number within` as an option
+- Passes the value of `number within` as an option to the algorithm package
   - See top of guide for how to disable package options